codebar/tutorials/html/lesson3/tutorial.md

  <h1> Hi, I'm Ada Lovelace</h1>
 </div>
 ```
-and then the relevant csss
+and then the relevant CSS

 ```css
 .title {